julianbartosz/solver-agentic-spec-coworker/archive/docs/design/v2-design-doc.md

 •	Local logging and metrics for supplementary diagnostics v1 assumes a local or developer-controlled environment.
 A later phase may move the same workflow into a managed GCP or Azure runtime once the local end-to-end workflow is stable.
 Cloud deployment is not in scope for v1.

+The long-running service target described in Section 1.3 is treated as a later-phase deployment target and does not change the v1 system context.

 3.2 Runtime Deployment (v1)
 Runtime behavior is controlled by IntegrationOptions.
 Two flags are central:
 •	dry_run: when True, the system runs the full graph, builds a report in memory, and does not write to Postgres.
 No records are inserted or updated in spec_silver, integration_gold, the kg schema, integration_gold.run_status, or repo_meta.
 •	repo_integration_enabled: when False, the graph skips all nodes that inspect or change a repository, even if repo_root is present in the input.
 The plan_run node reads these options and decides whether the run is repo-aware.
 It sets plan["use_repo"] based on repo_root and IntegrationOptions.repo_integration_enabled.
-The three persistence nodes, persist_silver_checkpoint, persist_gold_checkpoint, and persist_run_outcome, read IntegrationOptions.dry_run.
-When dry_run is True they skip all database writes and leave persisted_ids empty, but they still compute in-memory summaries for the run and attach them to plan and report_markdown.
-When dry_run is False, persist_silver_checkpoint and persist_gold_checkpoint write Silver and Gold data and spec_chunks, and persist_run_outcome writes run_status, RAG metrics, KG learning rows, and repo_meta tables. apply_repo_integration_changes also respects dry_run.
+The four persistence nodes, persist_silver_checkpoint, persist_gold_checkpoint, persist_kg_learning, and persist_run_outcome, read IntegrationOptions.dry_run.
+When dry_run is True they skip all database writes.
+In this mode, persisted_ids is still populated with in-memory status markers (for example run_status="completed_dry_run") and the workflow still produces plan and report_markdown.
+When dry_run is False, persist_silver_checkpoint and persist_gold_checkpoint write Silver and Gold data (and spec_chunks when embeddings are present), persist_kg_learning writes KG templates and embeddings, and persist_run_outcome writes run_status, RAG metrics, and repo_meta tables. apply_repo_integration_changes also respects dry_run.
 When dry_run is True, it does not change files on disk and records intended file changes only in RepoChangeSet.
 When dry_run is False it writes RepoChangeSet to the filesystem.
 The reference runtime for v1 is a local process.
 Developers run the graph on a laptop or workstation against a local or shared Postgres instance. v1 does not include a production deployment stack.
 A later phase can lift the same workflow into a managed GCP or Azure environment after the local runs are stable.